 Controlling your smart home from your iPhone and iPad is simple with the Home app.
-And with iOS 14 and iPadOS 14, you have a clearer way to see and manage your HomeKit accessories.
+And with iOS 14, iPadOS 14, and macOS Big Sur, you have a clearer way to see and manage your HomeKit accessories.

 What used to be written summary section at the top of the Home app is now a visual summary of your connected devices.
 This allows you to quickly take action or more easily control your accessories.
 Here’s the scoop on using the visual status section for devices in the Home app.